Dutton (1781 EIC ship): Fate

 On 25 July 1795 the British government took up Dutton and many other Indiamen and other ships for Admiral Hugh Cloberry Christian's expedition to the West Indies to carry the troops under the command of Lieutenant-General Sir Ralph Abercromby.

 The expedition sailed from Plymouth on 6 October, 16 November, and 9 December, but weather forced the vessels to put back.
 Dutton was among the vessels that put into Plymouth on 25 January 1796 with most of her troops sick.
 The next day she dragged her anchors in a heavy gale and grounded under the Citadel flagstaff at Plymouth.

 Most of her crew and the soldiers aboard her were rescued, but with difficulty.
 Due to the heavy seas, the crew and soldiers aboard were unable to get to shore.
-Edward Pellew, captain of HMS Indefatigable, swam out to the wreck with a line and, with help from young Irishman Jeremiah Coghlan, helped rig a lifeline that saved almost all aboard.
+Edward Pellew, captain of HMS Indefatigable, swam out to the wreck with a line and, with help from Lieutenant Jeremiah Coghlan, helped rig a lifeline that saved almost all aboard.
 For this feat he was created a baronet on 18 March 1796.
 Somewhere between two and 20 men were lost.

 Dutton had broken her back and was a total loss.
 The wreck was sold for £850.